 Investing your hard-earned money could reap some major benefits, but it’s a scary proposition nonetheless.
 Financial advisors often have a background in not only individual investment decisions, but also the overall asset allocation of a portfolio.
 Investors embarking on their first investment voyage may find this level of service to be especially attractive.

-Nike’s Financial Profile
+Nike Stock: Company Financial Profile

 With well over half a century of strong financial performances, Nike has generally earned a consensus blue-chip stock rating.
 This is reserved for large companies that consistently attain solid returns over the long term.
 All stocks come with an inherent level of risk due to their volatility.
 Blue-chips, on the other hand, are about as steady an equity investment as you can have.

-Should You Buy Nike Stock?
+Nike Stock: Should You Buy It?

 Nike is a blue-chip stock, placing it as one of the more dependable options on the market.
 But equities are risky securities given that they follow the financial state of a single company.
 This is as opposed to something like an index fund, which tracks the performance of a diversified area of the market.
 The volatility associated with stocks opens the door for higher returns, though.
 So anyone who’s willing to absorb possible losses in the hopes of positive growth should definitely consider Nike.